qiita-spots/qiita/qiita_pet/support_files/doc/source/dev/resource_allocation.rst

 Qiita will request specific resource allocations based on the name of the command, the job type and it's definition in the database.
 These definitions are in the qiita.processing_job_resource_allocation table in the database.
-This table has name (the name of the job), a description, job_type (more below), and the allocation for that job.
+This table has a name (the name of the job), a description, job_type (more below), and the allocation for that job.